hituro/hituro-makes-macros/storylets/TUTORIAL.md

 ---
 ## Further Embelishment

 You could easily embellish this game by adding more activities, some `sticky` and some not, to create a series of encounters to play through.
 Rowan's story could be extended over more episodes, using "played" requirements to order them, or make them exclusive.
-Similarly other storylets could be locked behind the passing of time as measured by the year counter, with a requirement of `{ type: "sequence", seq: "$season", op: "gte", count: 3 }`, or use a `rand` requirement to make more uncommon activities that don't show up every year.
+Similarly other storylets could be locked behind the passing of time as measured by the year counter, with a requirement of `{ type: "sequence", seq: "$season", op: "gte", count: 3 }`, or use a `rand` requirement to make more uncommon activities that don't show up every year — the farm is your oyster.